-Our total revenue increased \$703.9 million, or 23.3%, compared to the year ended December 31, 2022.
-The increase in revenue was primarily driven by an increase in occupancy of 3.2% from our skilled services Same Facilities and Transitioning Facilities coupled with increasing daily revenue rates and the impact of acquisitions.
-Specifically, our skilled services Recently Acquired Facilities increased total revenue by \$450.0 million, when compared to the same period in 2022, with 52.0% of these operations being acquired in 2023.
-We believe this demonstrates our ability to increase our market share through strategic acquisitions of operations that have higher skilled mix and higher occupancy than our typical acquisitions.
-These increases are offset by a decrease in state relief revenue of \$17.1 million as the end of the PHE created a gradual phase down of the temporary increase in FMAP funding.
-All state relief revenue is included in Medicaid revenue.
+Our total revenue increased by \$531.1 million, or 14.2%, compared to the year ended December 31, 2023.
+The increase in revenue was primarily driven by an increase in occupancy of 2.7% and 4.1% from our skilled services in Same Facilities and Transitioning Facilities, respectively, coupled with increasing daily revenue rates and the impact of acquisitions.
+Additionally, our skilled services in Recently Acquired Facilities increased total revenue by \$271.7 million, when compared to the same period in 2023.